Restaurant in San Pedro del Pinatar, Spain

 The Food: Locally Grounded, Carefully Executed

-The kitchen works in a register that suits the Mar Menor coast: rice dishes, locally sourced fish, and market-driven produce.
-Michelin's own record of the menu flags the carpaccio of artichokes with crispy Iberian ham and the turbot with patatas a lo pobre as signature plates , dishes that demonstrate the kitchen's approach of taking traditional Murcian ingredients and presenting them with enough technique to justify a second look.
+The kitchen works in a register that suits the Mar Menor coast: rice dishes, locally sourced fish, market-driven produce.
+Michelin's own record of the menu flags the carpaccio of artichokes with crispy Iberian ham and the turbot with patatas a lo pobre as signature plates, dishes that demonstrate the kitchen's approach of taking traditional Murcian ingredients and presenting them with enough technique to justify a second look.
 The à la carte also carries a tasting menu option for those who want a more structured run through the kitchen's range.
 For a venue at the €€ price point, that level of menu breadth is a practical advantage: you are not locked into one format.

 Service and Atmosphere: Where the Bib Gourmand Claim Is Earned

-Michelin Bib Gourmand is partly a quality signal and partly a value signal, but the consistency with which Juan Mari has held it , across two consecutive years , also reflects on service and overall experience.
+Michelin Bib Gourmand is partly a quality signal and partly a value signal, but the consistency with which Juan Mari has held it, across two consecutive years, also reflects on service and overall experience.
 Michelin inspectors are explicit about this: the Bib Gourmand recognises care and enthusiasm as much as technical cooking.
 In a family-run setting, that care tends to be personal rather than choreographed, which either suits you or it does not.

 Dining room is described as contemporary in style, with a small outside terrace available.
 At the €€ price tier, you are not paying for white-glove service or a sommelier programme.
 What you are paying for is attentive, knowledgeable service from a team that has a genuine stake in the restaurant's reputation.
 For a value-oriented meal in a coastal town, that is a more reliable experience than the mid-range alternatives where service is an afterthought.
-The 1,067-review sample at 4.5 stars suggests that the guest experience holds up across a wide range of visitors, not just on good nights.
+The 1,067-review sample at suggests that the guest experience holds up across a wide range of visitors, not just on good nights.

 For groups or couples on a special occasion at a modest budget, this service model is an asset.
 You will not feel like a number in the booking system.
-The downside is that small family operations can have less capacity to absorb a difficult service night, and specific details on seat count, private dining options, or accessibility are not published.
+The downside is that small family operations can have less capacity to absorb a difficult service night, specific details on seat count, private dining options, or accessibility are not published.

 Booking and Practical Logistics

 Juan Mari sits at the €€ price point and holds a Bib Gourmand, which means it draws a local crowd as well as visitors.
 For a town the size of San Pedro del Pinatar, that combination produces a restaurant that is unlikely to have tables available on short notice on a Friday or Saturday evening in peak summer.
 Booking a week to ten days ahead for weekends is a sensible baseline; midweek and off-season should be more flexible.
 The booking method is not confirmed in our data, so check directly with the restaurant.
-No published dress code is in our records , the contemporary dining room and €€ pricing suggest smart casual is appropriate.
+No published dress code is in our records, the contemporary dining room and €€ pricing suggest smart casual is appropriate.

 Know Before You Go